DAILY DISCIPLINE #53

 Jacob's changed name to Israel marked a new standing with God.
 Yet it is one thing to gain new spiritual ground and another thing to keep it.
 No sooner had Jacob dealt with God at Peniel when we see him reverting back to his old conniving self.
 Thus we see from the Bible records that his new name is not used.

-Day 3- The real reason we don't look to God in our troubles and implement our own plan is because we don't really believe that He'll act in time to save us.
+Day 3- The real reason we don't look to God in our troubles and instead implement our own plan is that we don't really believe that He'll act in time to save us.
+According to these two verses, what is the main reason that God can't do all that he might want to do for us?

 Matthew 13:58 / John 12:37

 Day 4- God may wait till the last minute to act on our behalf to see if we really trust Him.
-What can we confidently declare as Moses did when we know our God and are his children?
+What can we confidently declare as Moses did when we know our God as his children?

 Day 5- But...you say..."I don't know HOW to trust God."
 God has even provided for our inability.